+A late fee of 5% may be charged for payments that are 10 days past due.
 In addition to direct costs of the program, students will be responsible for purchasing their own supplies, such as pens, paper, and other materials.
 Students should supply their own headphones as well, which may bring out-of-pocket expenses to between \$50-150.
-All reading materials needed for the Program are provided by the School and are included within the tuition costs.